-22. Sports Wagering, subject to Appendix S.
+25. Sports Wagering, subject to Appendix S

-5. Compact Section III, F, as previously amended, is amended to read as follows:
+5. Compact Section III, G is amended to read as follows:

-F. Forms of Payment.
-All payment for wagers made in authorized forms of Class III gaming conducted by the Tribe, including the purchase of chips or tokens for used in wagering, shall be made by eCash, or eCash eEquivalent, credit card or personal check.
+G. Forms of Payment.
+All payment for wagers made in authorized forms of Class III gaming conducted by the Tribe on its Indian Lands, including the purchase of chips used in wagering, shall be made by eCash, or eCash eEquivalent, credit card or personal check.
 Cash payments for wagers made through near-field communication (NFC) devices, EMV or smart cards, or similar secure payment technologies may be utilized upon agreement between the Tribe and the State Gaming Agency and documented in a Memorandum of Understanding.
-Except for said use of credit cards, no credit shall be extended to any patron of a gaming facility for gaming activities.
+The Tribal Gaming Operation shall not extend credit to any patron of the Gaming Facility for gaming activities.